rabbidave/ws4-secure-design-agentic-systems/model-context-protocol-security.md

 * Best practices for secure MCP deployment and operation
 * Recommendations for protocol enhancements to address identified security gaps

-We are collaborating publicly with Anthropic and the MCP maintainer community to ensure our recommendations are practical and implementable.
+We are collaborating with Anthropic and the MCP maintainer community to ensure our recommendations are practical and implementable.
 This work also coordinates with CoSAI's Software Supply Chain Security workstream to ensure comprehensive coverage of agentic system security concerns.

 ## Anti-Scope